kyma-project/ans-manager/README.md

 - Create Service Instance of ANS Manager with plan `xproduct-single-tenant`.
 For Staging and Canary Service Instance must be created in the subaccount region `cf-us10`.
 This Instance is needed to process notifications.
 - Ask ANS team to assign storage passing them the Service Instance ID.
 The storage is required to store the notifications.
 - If you intend to use events create Service Instance of ANS Manager with plan `standard`.
-Then create a ticket for ANS team to elevate this Instance (see [this](https://jira.tools.sap/browse/HCPSR-52322)).
+Then create a ticket for ANS team to elevate this Instance.
 - Update the `standard` Service Instance with the `xproduct-single-tenant` instance ID.
 ```json
 {